MinSittPaingOo-Oscord/hyde-couture.com/README.md

 ## 🏢 Project Information and Ownership

-The **Hyde Couture E-commerce Platform** is a custom website system developed under **Ociolink Company Limited**.
-This project was created specifically for the **Hyde Couture Clothing Brand** to support its online business operations, including product display, customer account management, order processing, payment slip submission, and administrative management.
+The **Hyde Couture E-commerce Platform** is a custom website system developed under **Ociolink Company Limited** for the **Hyde Couture Clothing Brand**.
+This project was created for **Vivian Nora & Lucius Vision** to support online product display, customer account management, order processing, payment slip submission, and admin dashboard management.

-The website system was developed as a professional client-based project for **Vivian Nora & Lucius**, representing the Hyde Couture Clothing Brand.
-The main purpose of this system is to provide Hyde Couture with a functional, organized, and manageable online platform where customers can browse products, place orders, manage their accounts, and interact with the brand through a digital storefront.

-All development work, system structure, database design, backend logic, frontend implementation, and administrative features were carried out under the ownership and supervision of **Ociolink Company Limited**.
-Therefore, the project ownership, development rights, and system management responsibility belong to **Ociolink Company Limited**, unless otherwise stated in a separate agreement with the client.
+All system development, including frontend, backend, database structure, and administrative features, was completed under the ownership and supervision of **Ociolink Company Limited**.
+The project is designed to help Hyde Couture manage its online sales process more efficiently and provide a better digital shopping experience for customers.

-This project reflects the company’s work in building practical business software solutions for real-world commercial use.
-The system was designed to help the Hyde Couture Clothing Brand manage its online sales process more efficiently, reduce manual workload, improve customer experience, and provide better control over product, stock, discount, order, and customer-related data.

 ### Company Details